Equivalence class of Emergent Single Weyl fermion lattice models in 3 dimensions: gapless superconductors and superfluids versus chiral fermions: Abstract

 \section{Abstract}

 In this article, we put forward a practical but generic approach towards constructing a large family of $(3+1)$ dimension lattice models which can naturally lead to a single Weyl cone in the infrared (IR) limit.
-Our proposal relies on spontaneous charge $U(1)$ symmetry breaking to evade the usual no-go theorem of a single Weyl cone in a 3d lattice.
+Our proposal relies on spontaneous charge $U(1)$ symmetry breaking via a pair condensate to evade the usual no-go theorem of a single Weyl cone in a 3d lattice.
 We have explored three concrete paths in this approach, all involving fermionic topological symmetry protected states (SPTs).
-Path \textbf{a}) is to push a gapped SPT in a 3d lattice with time-reversal symmetry (or $T$-symmetry) to a gapless topological quantum critical point (tQCP) which involves a minimum change of topologies,i.e. $\delta N_w=2$ where $\delta N_w$ is the change of winding numbers across the tQCP.
-Path \textbf{b}) is to peal off excessive degrees of freedom in the gapped SPT via applying $T$-symmetry breaking fields which naturally result in a pair of gapless nodal points of real fermions.
+Path \textbf{a}) is to push a gapped SPT in a 3d lattice with time-reversal symmetry (or $T$-symmetry) to a gapless topological quantum critical point (tQCP) which involves a minimum change of topologies, i.e. $\delta N_w=2$ where $\delta N_w$ is the change of winding numbers across the tQCP.
+Path \textbf{b}) is to peel off excessive degrees of freedom in the gapped SPT via applying $T$-symmetry breaking fields which naturally result in a pair of gapless nodal points of real fermions.
 Path \textbf{c}) is a hybrid of \textbf{a}) and \textbf{b}) where tQCPs, with $\delta N_w \geq 2$, are further subject to time-reversal-symmetry breaking actions.
-In the infrared limit, all the lattice models with single Weyl fermions studied here are isomorphic to either a tQCP in a DIII class topological superconductor with a protecting $T$-symmetry, or its dual, a $T$-symmetry breaking superconducting nodal point phase, and therefore form an equivalent class.
+We identify detailed phase boundaries of emergent single Weyl fermions in these lattice models.
+The whole family of lattice models with single Weyl fermions here can be effectively encoded in two dual copies of (1, 1) representations of a Spin(4) group.
+In the infrared limit, all the lattice models with single Weyl fermions studied here are isomorphic to either a tQCP in a DIII class topological superconductor with a protecting $T$-symmetry, or its dual, a $T$-symmetry breaking superconducting nodal point phase, and therefore form an equivalence class.
 For a generic $T$-symmetric tQCP along Path \textbf{a}), the conserved-charge operators span a six-dimensional linear space while for a $T$-symmetry breaking gapless state along Path \textbf{b}), \textbf{c}), charge operators typically span a two-dimensional linear space instead.
 Finally, we pinpoint connections between three spatial dimensional lattice chiral fermion models and gapless real fermions that can naturally appear in superfluids or superconductors studied previously.